MOVES-Man Group appoints Steven Desmyter head of responsible investment

-June 20 Hedge fund Man Group Plc said on Tuesday it appointed Steven Desmyter as head of responsible investment.
+June 20 (Reuters) - Hedge fund Man Group Plc said on Tuesday it appointed Steven Desmyter as head of responsible investment.

 Desmyter, who is head of sales for Europe, Middle East and Africa, will continue in his current role, the company said.